jimrobinson/kvbench/README.md

+usage: kvbench <OPTIONS>

+DETAILS:

+Running a benchmark consists of two steps:

+(1) Generate a sample data file using the -o option.
+    Use the -n, -b[01], -k[01], and -v[01] options to control the size of the sample.
+Use the -r <seed> option to change the pseudo-random data.
+Given identical inputs, an identical data file should be generated.

+(2) Consume a sample data file and execute a benchmark using the
+    -i option.
+Or use both -o and -i options to generate the data and then run the benchmark.
+Use the -d[01] options to control the inter-arrival rate of new row sets to be written to the collection.
+The -p option controls how often the benchmark will attempt to iterate over the keys.

+OUTPUT OPTIONS

+-r <n> - pseudo-random seed
+-n <n> - total number of blocks to generate

+-b0 <min> - minimum number of records per block
+-b1 <max> - maximum number of records per block

+-k0 <min> - minimum length of key to generate
+-k1 <max> - maximum length of key to generate

+-v0 <min> - minium length of value to generate
+-v1 <max> - maximum length of value to generate

+-o <dat> - output path for data file

+INPUT OPTIONS

+-r <n>    - pseudo-random seed
+-d0 <dur> - minimum inter-arrival rate
+-d1 <dur> - maximum inter-arrival rate (not guaranteed) -p <dur>  - poll db at this interval and print statistics

+-i <dat>   - input path for data file
+-b <bench> - name of the benchmark to run (bolt, kv, leveldb, noop) -f <path>  - path to the database

+EXAMPLE

 ````
 $ ./kvbench -n 100 -b0 0 -b1 4000 -k0 34 -k1 34 -v0 70 -v1 78 -o sample.dat
 2014/04/15 02:41:52 writing data to sample.dat